-Osteoblasts synthesize new bone matrix [collagen and other matrix proteins] on bone-forming surfaces and form osteocytes within bone matrix to support bone structure.
-They also have a protective lining cells that cover the surface of the endosteal surfaces.
+Osteoblasts synthesize new bone matrix [collagen and other matrix proteins] on bone-forming surfaces and from osteocytes within the bone matrix to support bone structure.
+They also have protective lining cells that cover the surface of the endosteal surfaces.
 They are also present under the periosteum.

-As the secreted matrix surrounding the osteoblast calcifies, it traps the osteoblast, which changes shape and become osteocyte.
+As the secreted matrix surrounding the osteoblast calcifies, it traps the osteoblast, which changes shape and becomes osteocyte.

 Osteocytes are responsible for the mineral concentration of the matrix by secreting enzymes.
 Osteocytes do not normally express alkaline phosphatase but do express osteocalcin, galectin 3, and CD44, a cell adhesion receptor for hyaluronate, as well as several other bone matrix proteins.